cloudmesh-community/fa18-523-60/paper/paper.md

 basic MongoDB knowledge, as well as on how to use the PyMongo driver in conjunction with this NoSQL database.
-Other than the aforementioned, the reader will be introduced to some basic functionalities of the MongoEngine, an Object-Document mapper, and Flask-Mongo, a micro web framework.
+Other than the aforementioned, the reader will be introduced to some basic functionalities of the MongoEngine, an Object-Document mapper, and Flask-Mongo, a micro-web framework.

 # MongoDB

-Today MongoDB is one of leading NoSQL database which is
-fully capable of handling dynamic changes, processing large volumes of complex and unstructured data, easily using object-oriented programming features; as well as distributed system challenges [@www-mongodb].
+Today MongoDB is one of leading NoSQL database which is fully capable of handling dynamic changes, processing large volumes of complex and unstructured data, easily using object-oriented programming features; as well as distributed system challenges [@www-mongodb].
 At its core, MongoDB is an open source, cross-platform, document database mainly written in C++ language.

 ### Installation

 MongoDB can be installed on various Unix Platforms, including Linux, Ubuntu, Amazon Linux, etc. This section focuses on installing MongoDB on Ubuntu 18.04 Bionic Beaver used as a standard OS for a virtual machine used as a part of Big Data Application Class during the 2018 Fall semester [@www-digitaloceaninst].

 #### Installation procedure

 Before installing, it is recommended to configure the non-root user and provide the administrative privileges to it, in order to be able to perform general MongoDB admin tasks.
 This can be accomplished by login as the root user in the following manner [@www-digitaloceanprep].

 `$ adduser mongoadmin`